islender/RiivoAutoBuilder/README.md

 # RiivoAutoBuilder

+# THIS IS UNFINISHED AND PURELY FOR EDUCATIONAL PURPOSES

+aka don't use it because it's not good enough for fully fledged editing yet

 An easy-to-use editor for Riivolution XML files, with some extra perks.

 >ISO builder: will build an ISO or WBFS file out of a Riivolution script, and include all the necessary patches